dorochka8/autoEncoders/README.md

 ## Overview

+Used FashionMNIST, default train_test_split, val_size from test split 0.8.
 Models are in **encoders** folder.
-Train loop, evaluation and sampling (VAE, gVAE) in **main.py**. \
+Train loop, evaluation and sampling (AE, VAE) in **main.py**.
+### AE
 To show the differences between models, class "Sneaker" was chosen as an example.
-Models (except VAE) trained 1 epoch with default settings of `torch.optim.Adam()` optimizer and `nn.MSELoss()` loss.
+Models are trained 1 epoch with default settings of `torch.optim.Adam()` optimizer and `nn.MSELoss()` loss.

-In RESULTS section provided SETUPs for models, results of training and evaluating, examples of reconstructing images while training, key observations and more.
 The results of the experiments are written in double manner:
-**without | with** transforms of the dataset images, where transforms are:
+**without | with** transforms of the dataset, where transforms are:
 ```
 transform = transforms.Compose([transforms.ToTensor(),
                                 transforms.Normalize(mean=0, std=1),
                                ])
 ```
+### VAE
+To show the differences between models, class "Sandal" was chosen as an example.
+Models are trained 20 epoch with default settings of `torch.optim.Adam()` optimizer and `nn.MSELoss() + KLD` loss.
+The results of the experiments are provided for the transformed dataset.

+In RESULTS section provided SETUPs for models, results of training (train loss plot) and evaluating, examples of reconstructing images while evaluating, key observations and more.

 ### Results overview
 |**Auto Encoders**||||||
 |:---:    | :---:   |      :---:     |    :---:      |  :---: |      :---:    |